-6. [Updated] Safeguarding from extremism
+4. Safeguarding from extremism

-[Updated] The school will do its utmost to safeguard pupils from being drawn into extremism and terrorism, whilst also ensuring it protects the right to freedom of expression.
+The school protects the right to freedom of expression.
 This policy is not intended or designed to restrict or prevent legitimate and lawful congregation or debate.

-The school has a dedicated DSL who will deal with any incidents of extremism and/or terrorism within our school community.
+The school has a dedicated DSL who deals with any incidents of extremism and/or terrorism within our school community.
+As is the school's responsibility under law, we will do our utmost to safeguard our pupil's form being drawn into extremism and terrorism.